aarenson/PHPCap/README.md

 The REDCap API is a set of web services that allow other programs to interoperate with REDCap by exporting or importing data using HTTP Post requests.
-The REDCap development team supplies a class, RestCallRequest, which wraps the lower level code needed to encrypt, send, receive, and decrypt messages to the REDCap service in easier-to-use methods.
+The REDCap development team supplies a class, `RestCallRequest`, which wraps the lower level code needed to encrypt, send, receive, and decrypt messages to the REDCap service in easier-to-use methods.

-The REDCapAPI classes build on RestCallRequest to provide higher level methods for commonly performed tasks such as exporting sets of records defined by various criteria, importing records, and reporting problems via email.
+The REDCapAPI classes build on `RestCallRequest` to provide higher level methods for commonly performed tasks such as exporting sets of records defined by various criteria, importing records, and reporting problems via email.
 The REDCapAPI classes also provide methods